What are Closed Captions?

 Closed Captioning of Programming on Lakeland PBS

 Here at Lakeland PBS, we strive to provide accessibility to our programming by the deaf and hard of hearing with the use of closed captioning technology.
 The quality and consistency of our captioning is a priority for us.
 If you access our closed captions, and have feedback of any kind, please let us know.
 We appreciate knowing if the captions are useful.
-Captioning of Lakeland News is funded by a grant from the Minnesota Department of Health and Human Services.
+Captioning of Lakeland News is funded by a grant from the Minnesota Department of Commerce – Telecommunications Access of Minnesota and the Minnesota Department of Human Services Deaf and Hard of Hearing Services Division.
 If you would like to contact us with any suggestions or concerns in regard to Lakeland PBS’ closed captioning, please use the contact information below.

 Closed Captioning Hotline

 ATTN: Tom Lembrick, Engineering Manager

 Bemidji, MN 56601

 Before sending a formal written complaint, we recommend you first contact us via email or phone.
 We may be able to resolve your problem immediately without the need for a formal written complaint.
 In any event, we will respond to your written complaint within 30 days.

 Certification of Compliance with FCC Closed Captioning Rules

 Lakeland PBS certifies that the local programming it produces and supplies to member stations of the Minnesota Public Television Association, along with any other broadcast station, complies with the caption quality rules as set forth by the Federal Communications Commission.
 Further, Lakeland PBS strives to comply with best practices inherent within the FCC captioning guidelines.